 5. Are foreign patents and trademarks recognized and, if so, under what circumstances?

 Foreign patents can be recognized in two ways in the Czech Republic.
 First, if a European Patent was granted under the European Patent Convention, the patent is recognized after being validated in the Czech Republic.
 Secondly, a patent granted under the Patent Cooperation Treaty is recognized if the applicant designates the Czech Republic as one of the countries of validity in the initial application.

 Foreign trademarks are automatically recognized in the Czech Republic if these are registered as a European Union trade mark (EUTM) or granted under the WIPO’s Madrid System, if the owner designates the Czech Republic as a country of protection.
 Additionally, well-known unregistered marks are protected by the possibility to oppose a newer identical or similar trademark registration by a third party.

 6. Are there any non-patent/ trademark barriers to competition to protect medicines or devices?

 Generic drugs may not be registered sooner than eight years after the registration of the original drug.
-In addition, a generic drug may only be marketed in the Czech Republic after the expiration of a 10 year period after the registration of the original drug lapses; this period may be extended to 11 years if approval is granted by the marketing authorization holder of the original drug obtains, within the first eight years after registration of the original drug, a registration for one or more new therapeutic indications that are, during the scientific evaluation prior to their registration, considered to be of significant clinical benefit compared with existing therapies.
+In addition, a generic drug may not be marketed in the Czech Republic sooner than 10 years after the registration of the original drug; this period may be extended to 11 years if the marketing authorization holder of the original drug obtains, within the first eight years after registration of the original drug, a registration for one or more new therapeutic indications that are, during the scientific evaluation prior to their registration, considered to be of significant clinical benefit compared with existing therapies.